fnelson4314/Coding-Language-Notes/CodingLanguages/docker.md

       - 27017:27017
     environment:
       - MONGO_INITDB_ROOT_USERNAME=admin
+    networks: # Networks to connect this service to
+      - db
     depends_on: # Tells Docker that the specified service needs to be up and running before this one starts
       - "someOtherService"